o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-scripts.md

 ## Using an Assert to Detect Potential Issues

-You can use the `assert` function to display an error message in the console when conditions are detected that might result in an execution fault\.
-The `assert` function takes two arguments: a condition that evaluates to true or false, and a message to display if the condition is false\.
+You can use the `assert` function to display an error message in the console when conditions are detected that might result in an execution fault.
+The `assert` function takes two arguments: a condition that evaluates to true or false, and a message to display if the condition is false.

-The following example shows the use of the `assert` function\.
+The following example shows the use of the `assert` function.

 ```
 function SampleScript:DoStuff()